How To Make Sure Your Houseplants Survive Winter

-If you’re a stellar plant parent in summer but often struggle to keep your plants alive and well during the colder months, then you might need to adjust your plant care routine.
+If you’re a stellar plant parent in summer but often struggle to keep your plants alive and well during the winter months, then you might need to adjust your plant care routine.

 “The biggest mistake I see is not changing up your care routine during the winter,” says Miah Mills, manager of customer care at Toronto’s Urban Gardener.
 “When the heating kicks on, our houses get really dry, and in Canada, it gets dark really early so we lose a lot of light quality.
 So as the conditions of our homes change, the needs of our plants also change.”